hanshoglund/fences/README.md

 * Generate markdown (tables, histograms etc) to create "smart" text documents
 * As an overkill text preprocessor
 * As a meta-programming experiment.
+* Document your own DSL with examples *in the documentation*.
+* Augment your blog posts with rich generative media.

 ## Requirements